Franziskus-Marterl

 The Franziskus-Marterl is a chapel-shrine in the southeast of the unfinished Wackersdorf reprocessing plant (WAA) "Im Blaubeerwald" in Altenschwand (Bodenwöhr, Schwandorf (district), Bavaria).

-The WAA resistance marterl is dedicated to Francis of Assisi and is surrounded by several other protest monuments such as the Christian cross of Wackersdorf.
-The "Franziskus-Marterl" is a stone reminder of the fight against the reprocessing plant (WAA).
-In 1986 the chapel was built on the site by Michael Meier, with the Wackersdorf Cross to the right.
+The WAA resistance marterl is dedicated to Francis of Assisi and is surrounded by several other protest monuments.
+The "Franziskus-Marterl" is a stone reminder of the fight against the reprocessing plant.

+History

+The chapel was built in 1984 on Michael Meier's property.
+A building permit was not required for the small structure.
+On September 30, 1984, the wayside shrine chapel was consecrated by Catholic priest Richard Salzl together with Protestant pastor Matthias Kietz.

 At the shrine in the mid-1980s, WAA opponents met every Sunday at 14:00 for an ecumenical prayer and then moved into the area or to the hoarding.
 This is the same place where today the "Marterlgemeinde" meet four times a year to a prayer: at the Chernobyl disaster and Atomic bombings of Hiroshima and Nagasaki in memory of the shrine's saint Francis of Assisi on 3 October and on Christmas Eve.

+Monument ensemble

+The Franziskus-Marterl includes several monuments: